$ openstack subnet set --dns-nameserver 0.0.0.0 <subnet_id>

 As a cluster administrator, you can configure an additional network for your cluster.
 The following network types are supported:

-You can manage the life cycle of an additional network by two approaches.
+You can manage the lifecycle of an additional network by choosing one of the two available approaches.
 Each approach is mutually exclusive and you can only use one approach for managing an additional network at a time.
 For either approach, the additional network is managed by a Container Network Interface (CNI) plugin that you configure.

 Modify the Cluster Network Operator (CNO) configuration: The CNO automatically creates and manages the NetworkAttachmentDefinition

-object.
-In addition to managing the object lifecycle the CNO ensures a DHCP is available for an additional network that uses a DHCP assigned IP address.
+custom resource definition (CRD).
+In addition to managing an object lifecycle the CNO ensures a DHCP is available for an additional network that uses a DHCP-assigned IP address.

-Applying a YAML manifest: You can manage the additional network directly by creating an NetworkAttachmentDefinition
+Applying a YAML manifest: You can manage the additional network directly by creating a NetworkAttachmentDefinition

-When deploying OKD nodes with multiple network interfaces on OpenStack with OVN SDN, DNS configuration of the secondary interface might take precedence over the DNS configuration of the primary interface.
-In this case, remove the DNS nameservers for the subnet id that is attached to the secondary interface:
+When deploying OKD nodes with multiple network interfaces on OpenStack with OVN Kubernetes, DNS configuration of the additional interface might take precedence over the DNS configuration of the primary interface.
+In this case, remove the DNS nameservers for the subnet ID that is attached to the additional interface:

 |